Maharashtra’s Housing Minister tests positive for COVID-19

 Coronavirus growth in India linear, not exponential, says govt

-An Indian Express report while quoting sources said that the NCP leader was moved to a private hospital after developing fever.
+An Indian Express report while quoting sources said that the NCP leader was moved to a private hospital after developing a fever.
 His condition is said to be stable.

-After Mumbai, it is Pune that remains the worst hit by the pandemic..
+After Mumbai, it is Pune that remains the worst hit by the pandemic.
 Pune witnessed five deaths, while one death each was reported from Nandurbar, Navi Mumbai and Dhule.